Bona Sforza: Domestic policy

 Chicken War in 1537 by Henryk Rodakowski.
-Seated Sigismund is accompanied by his wife Bona Sforza and royal court whilst being surrounded by an angry mob at Lwów High Castle.
+Seated Sigismund I the Old is accompanied by his wife Bona Sforza and royal court whilst being surrounded by an angry mob at Lwów High Castle.

 Believing that one of the most important things needed for strengthening royal authority was appropriate revenue, Bona sought to assemble as much dynastic wealth as possible, which would give her husband's financial independence to defend the kingdom from external threats without the Parliament's slow support.
 The royal family gained numerous estates in Lithuania and finally took over the Grand Duchy by 1536–1546.
 She helped to reform agriculture taxation, including uniform duties on the peasants and area measurements.
 Those actions generated huge profits.

-Wanting to ensure the continuity of the Jagiellonian dynasty on the Polish throne, the royal couple decided to make the nobles and magnates to recognise their only surviving son, the minor Sigismund Augustus, as heir to the throne.
-First, the Lithuanian nobles gave him the ducal throne (ca. 1527–1528).
-In 1529, he was declared king, and crowned Sigismund II Augustus in February 1530.
-This led to huge opposition from Polish lords, which led to the adoption of the bill that the next coronation would take place after the death of Sigismund Augustus and only with the consent of all the noble brothers.
+Wanting to ensure the continuity of the Jagiellonian dynasty on the Polish throne, the royal couple decided to make the nobles and magnates recognise their only surviving son, the minor Sigismund II Augustus, as heir to the throne.
+First, the Lithuanian nobles gave him the ducal throne in October 1529 and in December of the same year, he was declared king; he was crowned Sigismund II Augustus in February 1530.
+This led to huge opposition from Polish lords, which led to the adoption of the bill that the next coronation would take place after the death of Sigismund II Augustus and only with the consent of all the noble brothers.

 In 1539, Bona reluctantly presided over the burning of the 80-year-old Katarzyna Weiglowa for heresy, but that event ushered in an era of tolerance.
 The Queen's confessor, Francesco Lismanini, assisted in the establishment of a Calvinist Academy in Pińczów.